 A direct remake was in the works and for a time it had its own IMDB page.
 A screenwriter was working on the script that would have apparently been a faithful recreation of the plight of poor Billy.
 Unfortunately, according to Scott Schneid who was a co-executive producer of the original movie because of legal woes with the rights of the source material not being able to be sorted out between two individuals for no other reason than hating each other pre-production was halted until an agreement could be made.

 It does not look as if an agreement was made then because Steven C. Miller’s ‘Silent Night’ not only loses half of the title but is also a pseudo remake in the very loosest of terms.
 It does not have that much in common at all with its predecessor save for its killer Santa premise and scenes that are variations of the 1984 film’s most famous moments employed as nothing more as nodding references in homage that add nothing substantial to the plot.
 Although, the infamous deer antlers kill is reused as one of the movie’s main set-piece highlights.
 Better writing, direction and acting with superior production values is a plus here and unpretentiously the film never forgets itself knowing what it is with intentional tongue firmly in cheek black humour.
-This is something it’s so called predecessor never had as anything funny to be had there was just unintentional laughs from its ubercheesiness.
-Like that movie though, this one is most certainly has its mean spirited moments as well with its murder showcases pushing the envelope where most mainstream American modern horror fears to tread.
+Like that movie, this one most certainly has its mean spirited moments as well with its murder showcases pushing the envelope where most mainstream American modern horror fears to tread.